 You can’t sing a song like that and not pause just to ask: how is it going with your soul?
 Is it well?
-When you think of the fears, the frustrations, the thoughts about the future – how are you doing?
+When you think of the fears, the frustrations.

-And, yet, if you’ll notice on the front of your teaching handout, that is exactly what Jesus promised His early disciples and Horatio Spafford is just one person among millions over the last couple millennia who have experienced the Spirit of God to do something inside of them that is beyond any human understanding.
+If you’ll notice on the front of your teaching handout, that is exactly what Jesus promised His early disciples to do something inside of them that is beyond any human understanding.